 Until 1694 there is very little data about the peninsula, and it is impossible to have a complete overview of the development and life of the village.
 According to historical records from 1694, there were 13 farms in Kaberneeme village at the time.

 At the end of the 19th century, Kaberneeme became one of the most important fishing and fish processing centres near Tallinn.
-Kaberneeme was presumably the first place where the particular fishing technique called “keerepüük” (fishing with one-winged seine) was practised.
-Fish smoking was begun in 1892 and from 1893 sprat industry started working.
+Kaberneeme was presumably the first place where fishermen practised a particular fishing technique called “keerepüük” (fishing with one-winged seine).
+They began fish smoking in 1892, and from 1893 sprat industry started working.

 Good income from the fishing contributed to the expansion of the village.
 In 1912 there were 16 sailing ships in Kaberneeme and at the end of the decade 21.
 In the first half of the 20th century, extraordinary amounts of salmon were caught near the peninsula.
 Shipbuilding in that area also originates from Kaberneeme.
 The sale of Baltic herring to Tallinn started here, as well as the carriage of cobblestone.